hujhax/austin-improv-wiki/Troupes/LadyForms.md

 **LadyForms** was a one-off *[[Shows/Cagematch|Cagematch]]* team.

 ## Summary
-The troupe comprised the fourth graduating class from the [[ColdTowne Conservatory]].
+The troupe comprised the fourth graduating class from the [[Theatres/ColdTowne Conservatory|ColdTowne Conservatory]].

 They performed a fun and physically-driven show.
 Its opening was a combination of a visual tableau, word repetitions, and a typical organic opening.